kelcigriffin/Project4-MachineLearning/README.md

 ## Javascript Visualization

+The visualization depicts the location of the residential dwellings used in the predictive model.
+When clicked on, the pop up will show you the actual sale price and predicted value.

 ## Kyle Classification Model

 The data was imported into the Kyle Random Forest Jupyter notebook.
 Rows with NaN values were then dropped, and some additional columns were removed.
 I decided to drop rows with sale price < 100000 since there were a lot of homes sold for $1, which is not realistic.
 Dummy variables were obtained for any columns with catagorical data.
 A new calculated column was created to find the difference between the sale price and the estimated total price.
 From this, a boolean column "Sale Outcome" was created where any houses whose sale price exceeded the estimated price recieved a 1, and any sale price that didn't recieved a 0.
 The Sale Outcome column was made the y column, with the x value being all other chosen columns.
 A logistic regression model was run with 20000 iterations, and the predicted values for the testing dataset were compared to the true testing dataset.
 The model had an accuracy of 72%, but this is misleading because the model was okay at predicting cases where the predicted price exceeded the sales price, with a precision of 72% and a recall of 99%.
 However, for predicting cases where the sales price exceeded the predicted price, the model performed abysmally with a precison of 26% and a recall of .01.
 Thus, it can be concluded that this model is completely ineffective in predicting differences between estimated price and sale price.